satyaswarup140/React-Weather-App/README.md

 # Weather App for Cities

-This project was made to measure the temperature, weather description, humidity, wind speed, and atmospheric pressure of different cities of different countries.
+This project was made to measure the temperature, weather description, humidity, wind speed, and atmospheric pressure of different cities of different countries.You can put any city name on search bar & see all the weather related details.

 ## Languages Used